frodi-karlsson/mini-md/README.md

 This is an "engine", to put it in generous terms, for building websites using markdown files.
-This will be used for my github.io page for now.
 I do not recommend using this, but it is open source, so you can do whatever you want with it.

 # Development
 ### Install dependencies